tsedio/tsed/docs/docs/providers.md

 });
 ```

 In this example, we can see that `MyService` is created using `new`.
-We can give some options to the constructor and the rest of
+We can give some options to the constructor and the
+rest of
 the dependencies will be injected automatically.

 ::: warning
-@@AutoInjectable@@ decorator doesn't declare the class as a provider.
+@@AutoInjectable@@ decorator only handles dependency injection when using `new`.
+It doesn't register the class as a
+provider in the DI container.
+If you need the class to be available for injection in other classes, you must still use
+@@Injectable@@.
 :::

 ## Interface abstraction

 In some cases, you may want to use an interface to abstract the implementation of a service.
 This is a common pattern in
-TypeScript and can be achieved by using the `provide` option in the `@Injectable` decorator or the `injectable().class()` function.
+TypeScript and can be achieved by using the `provide` option in the `@Injectable` decorator or the
+`injectable().class()` function.

 ::: code-group
 <<< @/docs/snippets/providers/decorators/interface-abstraction-declaration.ts [Decorators]